 This recommendation is my personal favourite.
 Having worked with many clients, I can tell you that there is a real improvement in not only what they eat, but how you understand the cancer-diet relationship and the sense of ease that can come with as little as a single session.
 When I want to get my best workout at the gym, I work out with my personal training.
 Think of the registered dietitian that specializes in cancer risk reduction as your personal food trainer.

-Can these recommendations prevent cancer?
+Can my diet prevent cancer?

 This is an important question which the WCRF addresses.
 While they don’t give a definitive ‘yes’ they state that